MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-business-functionality.md

 ---
-title: Business Functionality Supported by Business Central
+title: Business Functionality Supported by Business Central | Microsoft Docs
 description: Provides a feature overview of all the business functions and departments that are supported by application areas, such as Finance, Inventory, and Project Management.
 author: SorenGP
 ms.service: dynamics365-business-central